Our Research Story

 Our Services for Research & Speaking Engagements

-If you are looking for a research partner to study, evaluate, or design educational or workplace programs aimed at creative development, reach out to us and start a conversation.
+If you are looking for a research partner to study, evaluate, or design educational or workplace programs aimed at creative engagement and development, reach out to us and start a conversation.
 Our team is skilled in qualitative and quantitative methodologies to address a variety of curiosities you may have.

 If you are looking for a dynamic speaker for an interactive and inspirational keynote address on creativity and holistic well-being for your organization or event, please reach out about your interest.
+Dr. Ross Anderson recently provided a keynote address for the Oregon After School and Summer for Kids 2024 Spring Conference.

 Creative Engagement Lab research is led by Dr. Ross C. Anderson.
 Watch his recent TEDx talk and download his Curriculum Vitae below to get to know him and his work.